knpuniversity/javascript/knpu/ep3-webpack/babel-options-polyfill.md

 # babel-loader Options & Polyfill

+Now, you may or may not have noticed it, but that build took a bit longer than normal: it took almost *five* seconds.
+That makes sense... our code is now going through Babel.
+But actually, *most* of that time is because *every* file is being processed through Babel... including third-party files like jQuery and Bootstrap!
+That's overkill.

 ## Skipping node_modules Files

-Now, you may or may not have noticed it, but that build took a little bit longer than normal.
-It took almost *five* seconds... which is a lot slower than before.
-That makes sense... our code is going through Babel.
-But actually, *most* of that is because *every* file is being processed through Babel... including third-party files like jQuery and Bootstrap!
-That's overkill.

 Most of the time, we expect third-party modules to *already* be compiled into older JavaScript.
 So, we don't need to re-transpile them.
 That may not always be the case,